ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 2 - The Y-Dimension Far Lands (1.17).md

 First, we will use 196106.574487 for the Y-scale (more details in Part 0).
 This allows for the sky far lands to appear at height 128.
-Like the other far lands, the terrain appears warped.
+Like the other far lands, the terrain appears blocky.

 Seed for all images (except where noted): 3192545518397860029